-1. From the Web Console sidebar, click Applications, or from the Data Management Console, expand the Server node folder.

-- 2. Expand an application folder. - 3.
-Right-click a procedure, select Run Advanced, and then either Submit with E-Mail, Run Stress, or Run Stress Deferred. - ☐ If you selected Submit with E-Mail, the following page opens.
+- 1. Go to the Web Console Applications page, or from the Data Management Console, expand the Server node folder. - 2.
+Expand an application folder. - 3.
+Right-click a procedure, select Run Advanced, and then either Submit with E-Mail, Run Stress, or Run Stress Deferred. - □ If you selected Submit with E-Mail, the following page opens.